 Protect yourself from those crazy Bridezillas who wrongly accuse you of misdoings and try to take your photography business, equipment, house, car, and savings accounts because she doesn’t look like a supermodel in the photos.
 You know she isn’t beautiful so your camera could not change that fact.

 You commercial photographer don’t be fooled into thinking you are safe from damaging lawsuits.
-You may be at an even great risk since your clients are spending thousands on ads with your photos and may come back and accuse you of losing their money.
+You may be an even greater risk since your clients are spending thousands on ads with your photos and may come back and accuse you of losing their money.
 Contract disputes are common in the advertising business.
 Many photographers have found out the hard, and expensive way, that clients get nasty when they think you did not perform and their sales suffered.

 Also, there is a myriad of issues including gender, same-sex marriage, privacy, model releases, and copyrights.
 All that that could get you in legal trouble without you even knowing why!
 Don’t take the risk when the solution to protection is so easy and cheap – set up an LLC.
 Read our reviews of Legalzoom LLC